Estimating the reach of a manifold via its convexity defect function: Minimax rates for reach estimators: Lower bounds

 \begin{theorem} If $f_{\min}$ is small enough and $f_{\max}$, $\bL$ are large enough (depending on $\Rm$, and on $\alpha$ for the second statement), then we have the following lower bounds on the reach estimation problem

 with $C_0$ depending on $\Rm$ and $C_{\alpha}$ depending on $\Rm$ and $\alpha$. \end{theorem} In particular, the minimax rate on the whole model $\cP^k$ is of order $n^{-\frac{k-2}{d}}$.
-To show the latter proposition, we will make use of Le Cam's Lemma, restated in our context.
+To show this proposition, we will make use of Le Cam's Lemma, restated in our context.

 \begin{lemma}[Le Cam Lemma, \cite{Yu97}] For any two $P_1, P_2 \in \cP$, where $\cP$ is a model of manifold-supported probability measures, we have

 where $\TV$ denotes the total variation distance between measures and $R_1$ (respectively $R_2$) denotes the reach of the support of $P_1$ (resp $P_2$). \end{lemma} Therefore, one needs to compute the total variation distance between two given manifold-supported measures.
 When these measures are uniform over their support, we have the following convenient formula.